AliceNovel/AquaNotes/docs/SECURITY.md

 ## Preferred Languages

-We prefer all communications to be in English or Japanese.
+We prefer all communications to be in English.